 New call-to-action

-A new paper on scoliosis in PWS, by Drs.
+A paper on scoliosis in PWS, by Drs.
 Harold van Bosse and Merlin Butler, is a good resource to have for discussion with your medical team.

 The paper, Clinical Observations and Treatment Approaches for Scoliosis in Prader–Willi Syndrome, is freely available here.
 It provides a comprehensive review of scoliosis in PWS, including: